felipemotarocha/zero-to-dev-server/README.md

 # Some Functionalities ⚙️

--   User authentication system with JWT and Google OAuth.
+-   User authentication system with JWT and Google OAuth

 # Client Side Code 💻